Skip to main content

 For more apartment-suited breeds: Best Dogs for Apartments

-Health considerations (high-level)
+Health considerations

 • Hip dysplasia

-• Eye conditions (such as cataracts or progressive retinal atrophy)
+• Eye conditions (cataracts, progressive retinal atrophy)

 • Zinc-responsive dermatosis (in some lines)

-Consult a veterinarian for medical advice.
+Consult a veterinarian for medical advice specific to your dog.

 Cost to own a Siberian Husky